 NATIONAL CHERRY BLOSSOM FESTIVAL

-Hard Fact: The Washington Post Capital Weather Gang predicted that the region would see peak cherry blossom blooms March 23-27, while the National Park Service suggested that the sea of red would reach its height March 17-20.
-No matter, it’s just in time for the 2018 National Cherry Blossom Festival that runs through April 15.
+Hard Fact: The Washington Post Capital Weather Gang has predicted that the region would see peak cherry blossom blooms March 30 to April 3, 2019, while the National Park Service has yet to make its forecast known (anticipated date is March 6, 2019).
+No matter, it’s just in time for the 2019 National Cherry Blossom Festival that runs March 20 through April 14.
 Whether you’re a new apartment renter in the city or a seasoned resident, attending events during the annual celebration could be considered a rite of passage to becoming a true local.
 After all, who doesn’t love a good parade, petalpalooza and kite-flying battle?

 Really Impress Your Friends: Don’t believe that it was easy to get the cherry trees to D.C.
 Mayor Yukio Ozaki of Tokyo, Japan originally sent 2,000 cherry trees to the city in 1910, but they arrived diseased.
 So, 3,000 new ones were sent in 1912.
 The U.S. government reciprocated with a gift of flowering dogwood trees to Tokyo in 1915.

 Hard Fact: D.C. presents a big foodie and bar scene, but one special pop-up has locals popping with excitement as it morphs based on seasons and timely events.
-To celebrate springtime, Cherry Blossom Pop-Up Bar makes its debut March 1 through April 29.
-The space features refreshing cocktails (a Cherry Blossom G&T among them), beer and cider (Old Dominion Cherry Blossom Lager hits the spot), Japanese whisky, wine and snacks.
+To celebrate springtime, Cherry Blossom Pop-Up Bar has debuted and will be open through April 21.
+The space features refreshing cocktails (a Cherry Blossom G&T among them), along with a short ramen menu.
 Non-alcoholic beverages also are available, but you must be 21 to enter.
 The wait can be quite long from 6:30 p.m. to 9:30 p.m., so make sure you’re cheery when you head to 1843 7th Street NW, with the closest Metro being Shaw-Howard U. (The site has previously housed Halloween, Game of Thrones and Miracle-themed pubs, so who knows what could be next?)

 Really Impress Your Friends: If residents try and tell you they made a reservation at the Cherry Blossom Pop-Up Bar, don’t believe them.
 Despite the popular request, reservations and private buyouts are, unfortunately, not available.